edatkinson/canDrivr-Indel/README.md

 - Feature Allocation

     - Conservation Scores:
+        - Done on Linux although can be also done on mac.
         - Batch Queries to UCSC genome browser to obtain cons scores for each indel.
         - Takes a very, very long time.
 Try in UNI, or find a way to do it locally.
         - How?